 I am personally a fan of a lower carbohydrate dietary pattern for most individuals with diabetes, but can in no way scientifically say that all carbohydrates are toxic.
 Dietary restriction of carbohydrates is very different than saying, “No carbs!”

-If you’re avoiding all forms of carbs, you will likely run into some nutritional deficiencies (like in long-term ketogenic diets for epilepsy).
-And you may suffer from gastrointestinal complaints like constipation or gastroesophageal reflux (GERD).
+If you’re avoiding all forms of carbs, you will likely run into some nutritional deficiencies (

 For most individuals, a more moderate approach of balanced nutrition will help them stick to their goals and manage blood sugar better than living in the extremes.

 Pennsylvania dietitian and diabetes health coach Kylee Pedrosa recommends working with a registered dietitian to plan meals and snacks with a combination of carbs, fat, fiber, and protein to slow a rapid rise in blood sugar and allow insulin to keep up.

 Kimberley Rose-Francis, another registered dietitian and certified diabetes educator based in Florida, says that “carbohydrates provide the body with a source of energy and a diversity of vitamins and minerals which are used by the body for growth, repair, and maintenance.
 They do not poison, but rather sustain the body.”

 So it’s important to think hard about the dietary patterns you impose on your child if they have diabetes.
 Short term gain of a “good” A1C result can be short-lived if once they get out of the house, they rebel against everything that was forced upon them.
 This is an all-too-common scenario that pediatric endocrinologists and certified diabetes educators observe.